ferPrieto/SpaceX-prepare-for-Clean-Architecture-liftoff/README.md

 * [Coil Compose][10] Image downloading and caching library supported by Jetpack Compose.
 * [Lottie Compose][11] Library that provides that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile.
 * [JodaTime][12] Date library that lets manage more extensively and easily dates
+* [Shot][13] Shot is a Gradle plugin and a core android library thought to run screenshot tests for Android.

 [0]:  https://developer.android.com/jetpack
 [1]:  https://github.com/Kotlin/kotlinx.coroutines